The Intelligent Lives Project will include:

 - Education and outreach materials for educators, employers, youth, families, and other stakeholders.

 The film and related educational and outreach materials will be used as resources and public awareness tools to increase educational, social, and employment opportunities for people with labels of intellectual disability.
 The project will launch in January 2018.

 - Youth with disabilities and their families

 - Public policy decision makers

 - General public

-- Ensuring that people with disabilities are seen as valued and intelligent human beings with a place in general education, higher education, relationships, and the workplace;
+- Commit to ensuring that people with disabilities are seen as valued and intelligent human beings with a place in the workplace, general education, higher education, and relationships;

-- Providing the essential supports to enable people with intellectual and other disabilities to thrive;
+- Provide the essential supports enabling people with labels of intellectual and other disabilities to thrive;

 - Desegregate and include children and adults with labels of intellectual disability in the mainstream of employment, general education, higher education, and community life; and

 - Highlight the implications of policy changes that could endanger inclusive education and integrated employment.